naterarmstrong/luck-be-a-statlord/README.md

 ## Running the Website

-After installing all dependencies, start up the front and backend by running `npm start` in both the `frontend` and `backend` folder.
+After installing all dependencies, start up the front and backend by running `npm start` the `frontend` and `npm start dev` `backend` folder to start in dev mode.